 Physical vulnerability is the potential for physical impact on the built environment and population.
-It is defined as the degree of loss to a given element-at-risk or set of elements-at-risk resulting from the occurrence of a natural phenomenon of a given magnitude, and expressed on a scale from 0 (no damage) to 1 (total damage).
-As can be seen from Figures 3 and 7 that vulnerability is related to the characteristics of the elements-at-risk, and to the hazard intensity.
-Physical vulnerability as such is therefore not a spatial component, but is determined by the spatial overlay of exposed elements-at-risk and hazard footprints (Van Westen et al., 2009).
+It is defined as the degree of loss to a given element-at-risk or set of elements-atrisk resulting from the occurrence of a natural phenomenon of a given magnitude, and expressed on a scale from 0 (no damage) to 1 (total damage).
+Vulnerability is related to the characteristics of the elements-at-risk, and to the hazard intensity.
+Physical vulnerability as such is therefore not a spatial component, but is determined by the spatial overlay of exposed elementsat-risk and hazard footprints (Van Westen et al., 2009).
 Economic vulnerability is defined as the potential impact of hazards on economic assets and processes (i.e., business interruption, secondary effects such as increased poverty and job loss).
 Social vulnerability is the potential impact of events on groups within the society (such as the poor, single parent households, pregnant or lactating women, the handicapped, children, and elderly), and it considers public awareness of risk, ability of groups to self-cope with catastrophes, and the status of institutional structures designed to help them cope.
 Environmental vulnerability evaluates the potential impacts of events on the environment (flora, fauna, ecosystems, biodiversity) (Birkmann, 2006).
+Vulnerability is: